 And we do this by letting go of everything we desire and allowing God His will to move us–in everything, especially our works of love and to banish our pursuit of worldly pleasure (sin and attachments) in everything else we do.
 To learn more please read, “How to Desire God Alone.”

 Having our will–our constant thoughts and desires–unite with Christ’s is so essential for salvation, without it I don’t see how we can be saved, especially today with such unfathomable temptations towards self-love.

-This surrendering of our will is really the fullness of our entire spiritual journey into a saving faith and perfection, because we can’t get their doing this our way.
-But to get to the point where we surrender our every thought, word and actions to God takes much work.
+This surrendering of our will is really the fullness of our entire spiritual journey into a saving faith and perfection, because we can’t get their doing things our way.
+But to get to the point to where we surrender our every thought, word and action to God takes much work.
 To learn more please read “How to Become a Saint.”

 Deliberate and Non-Deliberate Desire for Sin

-This desire for sin is more complicated than what I explained.
+This desire for sin is more complicated than what I have explained.

 - deliberate (intentionally) choosing of sin

 The deliberate choosing of sin is the kind of sin most commit and what damns us.